How can I avoid P2P crypto scams and protect my assets?

 P2P crypto scams can be avoided with a few simple safety measures as follows:

-• Confirm all P2P transactions: always confirm if you've received the crypto in your OKX account and fiat in your banking account before authorizing the transaction - i.e. sending payment to your seller or releasing your crypto from the OKX platform to your buyer.
+Confirm all P2P transactions: always confirm if you've received the crypto in your OKX account and fiat in your banking account before authorizing the transaction - i.e. sending payment to your seller or releasing your crypto from our platform to your buyer.
 Don't rely solely on transaction proof as they may be doctored.

-• Verify user's identity: avoid transacting through a third party and ensure that the user's payment account details match their identity on OKX.
-At OKX, verified P2P merchants are required to complete a higher level of identity verification to better safeguard your assets and resolve disputes if they arise.
+Verify user's identity: avoid transacting through a third party and ensure that the user's payment account details match their identity on our platform.
+Verified P2P merchants are required to complete a higher level of identity verification to better safeguard your assets and resolve disputes if they arise.

-• Raise dispute with OKX's customer service: if you detect any suspicious activity or are unable to reach an agreement, immediately contact our customer service for support.
-OKX's customer service team investigates every case seriously and action will be taken against scammers.
+Raise dispute with our customer service: if you detect any suspicious activity or are unable to reach an agreement, immediately contact our customer service for support.
+Our customer service team investigates every case seriously and action will be taken against scammers.

-• Keep your communication strictly on OKX platform only: refrain from employing external communication platforms such as Telegram, WhatsApp, Discord, etc, to communicate with your buyer or seller.
-Conversations held on the OKX platform offer you greater security and safeguard your rights effectively.
+Keep your communication strictly on our platform only: refrain from employing external communication platforms such as Telegram, WhatsApp, Discord, etc, to communicate with your buyer or seller.
+Conversations held on our platform offer you greater security and safeguard your rights effectively.
 Learn more about your transaction rules here.

-• Avoid transacting outside of OKX's P2P platform: P2P crypto scams occur when scammers bypass a platform's escrow system and transact externally.
-Limit your P2P transactions to OKX's P2P platform to add an additional layer of security to your P2P trades.
-OKX's P2P escrow system holds the traded crypto on our platform and releases them to the buyer only when transactions are authorized.
+Avoid transacting outside of our P2P platform: P2P crypto scams occur when scammers bypass a platform's escrow system and transact externally.
+Limit your P2P transactions to our P2P platform to add an additional layer of security to your P2P trades.
+Our P2P escrow system holds the traded crypto on our platform and releases them to the buyer only when transactions are authorized.

 What are the common types of P2P crypto scams?